The Shakiest Gun in the West: Plot

-Back at the town, the gates are barred and the townspeople prepare for a battle.
-To everyone's surprise, Jesse rides with the Chief at his side and the remainder of the tribe behind them.
-Jesse has made peace with the Chief and replaced his missing teeth.
-He orders the Chief a rare steak and is reunited with Penelope, who hugs him.
+Back at the town, the town is barricaded waiting for an Indian attack and the townspeople are ready for battle.
+To everyone's surprise, Jesse rides in with the chief and some tribesmen.
+Jesse has made peace with the chief and replaced his missing teeth.
+He orders the chief a rare steak and is reunited with Penelope, who hugs him, and shortly thereafter Penny has to knock out the enamored Indian who has come to town trying to reclaim Jesse the squaw as his.